SanondaDattaGupta/OPPO-Ontology/README.md

 This ontology is a domain specific ontology that aims at capturing detailed data practices descibed in OSNs' privacy policies.

-The OPPO mailing lists are as follows: sanonda.datta,gupta@drexel.edu and torsten.hahmann@maine.edu.
+The OPPO mailing lists are as follows: sanonda.datta.gupta@drexel.edu and torsten.hahmann@maine.edu.
+Feel free to reach out if you any queries.

 The development version of OPPO (OPPO_Ontology_Full_Import.owl (or OPPO_Ontology_Full_Import.ttl)) imports all ontologies/files present in the OPPO-Ontology/Ontology directory.
 It includes the following ontologies: